Brad Newsham: 2006–07 – "The Beach Impeach Project"

 Newsham spent the entire year of 2006 taking notes for a book he intends to write.
 The working title: "One Free Ride -- A year behind the wheel of a San Francisco taxicab."

 But in October 2006, Newsham veered away from the book project and threw himself into the movement to impeach US President George Bush and Vice-President Dick Cheney.
 Six months before the November 2006 election (which gave the Democratic Party control of both branches of Congress), San Francisco's elected representative Nancy Pelosi, a Democrat, had famously said that "impeachment is off the table."
 Many Americans, including Newsham, passionately believed that the Bush administration should be held accountable for its misconduct in office, and considered Pelosi's "off the table" declaration to be an enormous—even unconstitutional—blunder.

 Early on the clear, calm morning of January 6, 2007—just two days after Pelosi was sworn in as Speaker of the US House of Representatives—Newsham and a crew of volunteers outlined the message "IMPEACH!" in 100-foot letters that stretched for 400 feet across the sands of San Francisco's Ocean Beach – "Pelosi's backyard."
 At the appointed hour, a crowd of 1,000 people ranging in age from elderly to infant—men, woman, kids, combat veterans, people of color and alternative lifestyles—arrived and laid their bodies down inside the lettering.
 Photographers in two helicopters, including one from ABC News, captured spectacular images that were within hours published worldwide (on ABC, CNN, and in numerous newspapers), giving the Impeachment Movement some oomph—and some badly needed visuals.

 Later in the year Newsham organized three more Beach Impeach events at various spots around San Francisco Bay.
 Photos and video from these events were used by Reuters, the Associated Press, the Christian Science Monitor, the San Francisco Chronicle, and in newspapers, magazines, and websites around the globe.
 Imagery and more details available at beachimpeach.org.
+Activists such as Cindy Sheehan and Cynthia McKinney joined him.

+Newsham repeated the event during the presidency of Donald Trump.